ohusiev/IDF_managemant_eppyLib/README.md

 ## Aim

-1. Manage change of certain components by incerting set of different values in itarative way
+1. Learn how to manage change of certain components by incerting set of different values in itarative way
-2. Change of components of the building within the .idf file, for that:
+2. Practice the change of components of the building within the .idf file, for that:
   - by importing a certain parameters from excel .xls file, as list, array, ect;
   - implement the fuctionality of itaration through the array and after each correspondent circulte of iteration submit file to EnergyPlus engine simulation.